How to choose and configure Hugo’s AI Model

 - Understand Hugo’s model settings → see what each option controls

-- Choose automatic or manual model selection → decide how Hugo should pick its model
+- Choose automatic or manual model selection → decide how Hugo should select its model

-- Compare available models → understand model families, intelligence, price, and hosting
+- Compare available models → explore model families, intelligence, price, and hosting

 - Choose a hosting region → align Hugo with your privacy and compliance needs